page === 'home' && ( )

 7. You Are Seeing Mold or Mildew Recurrently

-Surface mold that reappears despite regular cleaning indicates inadequate ventilation, a moisture source that has not been resolved, or both.
-The solution to recurrent mold is not cleaning more frequently - it is addressing the underlying cause.
+Surface mold that reappears despite regular cleaning indicates inadequate ventilation, an unresolved moisture source, or both.
+Cleaning more frequently is not the solution.

 8. The Bathroom Has Not Been Updated in 20 or More Years

-Bathrooms built in the 1980s, 1990s, and early 2000s often have hardware, lighting, and layout choices that are dated in ways that affect both function and appearance.
-Beyond aesthetics, older bathrooms may have single-flush toilets that use significantly more water per flush than current models, incandescent lighting that uses more energy, and fixtures that are beginning to fail due to age alone.
+Bathrooms built in the 1980s and 1990s often have hardware, lighting, and layout choices that are now dated in ways that affect both function and appearance.
+Beyond aesthetics, older bathrooms may have single-flush toilets using significantly more water per flush than current models, incandescent lighting, and fixtures beginning to fail due to age.

-A remodel in this situation provides an opportunity to address all of these issues at once and bring the bathroom in line with current standards for water efficiency and lighting.
+A remodel in this situation addresses all of these issues at once and brings the bathroom in line with current standards for water efficiency, lighting, and electrical safety.

 10. You Want the Bathroom to Work Better for Aging in Place

-If several of these signs apply to your bathroom, a remodel is likely worth the investment.
-The right sequence is to start with a clear scope of what needs to be addressed, get a realistic budget, and work with a contractor who can identify any structural or waterproofing issues before work begins.
+If several of these signs apply, a remodel is likely worth the investment.
+The right sequence is to start with a clear scope of what needs to be addressed, get a realistic budget, and work with a contractor who can identify structural or waterproofing issues before work begins.

-Delta Remodels serves homeowners across the North Shore, including Lake Forest, Lake Bluff, Highland Park, and surrounding communities.
+Delta - Bathroom and Kitchen Remodeling serves homeowners across the North Shore, including Lake Forest, Lake Bluff, Wilmette, Highland Park, and surrounding communities.
 Contact us to schedule an on-site consultation, or learn more about our bathroom remodeling services.
+If you are deciding between a targeted refresh and a full renovation, see our guide on cosmetic refresh vs. full gut remodel to understand which scope fits your situation.

 bathroom remodelsigns you need a bathroom remodelbathroom renovationbathroom upgradeNorth Shore